-Welcome to the Center for Science and Technology Policy!
+Welcome to the Center for Science, Technology, and Innovation Policy!

-CSTP’s goal is to strengthen and expand the community of researchers who study how governance, broadly construed, shapes the rate and direction of knowledge creation and technological change.
+CSTIP’s goal is to strengthen and expand the community of researchers who study how governance, broadly construed, shapes the rate and direction of knowledge creation and technological change, and how science and technology, in turn, contribute to societal innovation.
 On our site, you can find out about the people and ideas that are helping to achieve that goal.
 Please join us by reading our work or attending an event.

-2014 Ph.D. recipient Ted Davis has published “High-skill return migration in the technology, medical, and academic sectors: the case of India and the USA,” in Diaspora Studies 9:15-27 (2016).
+2014 public policy Ph.D. graduate Ted Davis’s paper “High-skill return migration in the technology, medical, and academic sectors: the case of India and the USA,” was published in Diaspora Studies.